Reception - tortoiseshell Butterfly Class

 Tortoiseshell Butterfly is one of the more familiar butterflies found in the UK.
 However, in recent years the numbers of these butterflies have been decreasing, with the Large Tortoiseshell now being extinct in our country!
 This is possibly due to climate change and parasitic flies, although the precise cause is unknown.
 Reception will explore the story 'The Very Hungry Caterpillar' by Eric Carle to gain an understanding of the life-cycle of a butterfly and how it lives.
 We hope to see some butterflies when we go on a butterfly hunt and we will be conducting some fun butterfly-themed science experiments as well as creating some beautiful pieces of art though symmetry.

-We will continue to develop our Personal, Social and Emotional well-being through Todd Parr books ‘It’s OK to Make Mistakes’ and ‘The Earth Book’.
-Our RE topic this half term is ‘Who Cares for Our Special World and Why?’ which we will explore each week through a series of questions and Bible stories.
+We will continue to develop our Personal, Social and Emotional well-being through Todd Parr books ‘The Peace Book’ and ‘The Thankful Book’.
+Our RE topic this half term is ‘What is Special about Easter?’ which we will explore each week through a series of questions and Bible stories.
+Our Christian Value for this half term is ‘Compassion’.

 Read Every Day, Talk Every Day